 - This event has passed.

-The 14th Annual Windsor International Film Festival (WIFF) takes place at three venues in downtown Windsor including the Capitol Theatre and University of Windsor School of Creative Arts (Armouries Building) on October 29 to November 4, 2018.
+The 15th Annual Windsor International Film Festival (WIFF) takes place at three venues in downtown Windsor including The Capitol Theatre, The Chrysler Theatre, and University of Windsor School of Creative Arts (Armouries Building) on November 1 to 10, 2019.

-Presented by WFCU Credit Union, WIFF 2018 promises to be the biggest and most exciting festival yet, with special guests, provocative programming, and some of the biggest stars from Hollywood and around the world.
-This year’s festival features 7 days filled with 143 feature, documentary, and short films!
+Now expanded to span 10 days WIFF 2019 promises to be the biggest and most exciting festival yet, with special guests, provocative programming, and some of the biggest stars from Hollywood and around the world.
+This year’s festival features over 277 screenings, 165 features and documentaries, and 13 short films!

 In addition, the 48 Hour Flickfest returns this year, where filmmakers of all backgrounds take on the challenge of filming, editing, and submitting an entire short film in the span of 48 hours.
 The 48 Hour Flickfest has been named in honour of the late Mark Boscariol, who had the vision, will and work ethic to build the Windsor International Film Festival into the can’t miss event it is today.